 The military has special rules concerning spousal maintenance (alimony) and child support.
 These rules are designed to ensure a service member's family support obligations beyond a divorce or separation.

 A court may enforce spousal and child support obligations in a number of ways, including by:

-A court may also require the providing spouse to maintain life insurance that would cover chld or alimony support payments for a specific period.
+A court also may require the providing spouse to maintain life insurance that would cover child or alimony support payments for a specified period.

-Because military divorce requires special knowledge of laws that do not apply to civilian divorce, it is wise to speak with an experienced divorce lawyer who handles such cases.
+Because a military divorce requires special knowledge of laws that don't apply to civilian divorces, it's wise to speak with an experienced divorce lawyer who handles such cases.
 An experienced, local divorce attorney can help you understand the different laws that may apply, your rights as member of the armed forces, and more.